 During the year the Council maintained its AA credit rating with Standard and Poors.
 The credit rating is a comparative measure of the financial strength of the Council.
-The AA rating held by the Council is the highest attributed to councils across New Zealand.
+The AA credit rating held by the Council is the highest credit rating attributed to councils across New Zealand.
 Holding and maintaining such a high credit rating provides a range of benefits to the Council that would not otherwise be available.
 These benefits include access to lower cost borrowings and access to a wider range of borrowing alternatives.

-The Council has met all of the core policy compliance requirements set out in its Investment and Liability Management Policy.
+The Council has met all of the core policy compliance requirements set out in the Council's Investment and Liability Management Policy.

 The prudential limits are set out in the table below:

-Prudential limits Policy Limit Actual Compliance Borrowings as a % of equity <10% 5.5% Yes Borrowings as a % of income <150% 78.7% Yes Net interest as a % of annual rates income <15% 8.4% Yes
+Prudential limits Policy Limit Actual Compliance

+Borrowings as a % of equity <10% 5.5% Yes

+Borrowings as a % of income <150% 78.7% Yes

+Net interest as a % of annual rates

+income <15% 8.4% Yes

+Notes:

+Equity is based on the 30 June 2013 Annual Report

+Net interest, Net borrowings, Annual Rates and Income are based on 30 June 2013 figures